Hongyu-Li/Spring2018-Project3-Group8/README.md

 + Li, Hongyu

         + Built baseline model(GBM with SIFT).

         + Built RGB and HoG feature extraction function.

         + Trained GBM based on SIFT, RGB, HoG, ORB and SURF.

         + Performed PCA, TSNE, LLE and ISOMAP on the feature data to reduce dimension and trained model with feature data after processing.

         +Trained Xgboost based on SIFT, RGB, HoG, ORB and SURF.

         +Completed main.rmd, feature.R, train.R, test.R and cross_validation.R.

 + Zheng, Jia

-	+Applied rbf-kernel SVM model to classification problem.
+	+ Applied rbf-kernel SVM model to classification problem.

-	+Constructed feature data for each image using bag-of-words strategy after SIFT, SURF, ORB, RGB, HOG feature extraction and mini-batch kmeans clustering.
+	+ Constructed feature data for each image using bag-of-words strategy after SIFT, SURF, ORB, RGB, HOG feature extraction and mini-batch kmeans clustering.

-	+Conducted cross validation of C and gamma parameters and trained model using selected tuning parameters.
+	+ Conducted cross validation of C and gamma parameters and trained model using selected tuning parameters.

-	+Tested model in seperate five cases and summarized the time cost and error using bar plot.
+	+ Tested model in seperate five cases and summarized the time cost and error using bar plot.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.